arkingupta/DFS_ExtractPaths/README.md

 5) Run "read_back.m" to get mat file with the paths.

 Workflow 2 (extracting DFS paths for multiple files):
-1) Place all files in the folder "MotFiles"
+1) Place all files in a folder "MotFiles" in the working directory
 2) run get_paths.sh